 Choose a Private Setting: When reaching out to us, make sure you are in a secure, private space where your conversations won’t be overheard or accessed by others.

-Email Address: When contacting us via email, be careful not to include any names in your email address.
+Email Address: When contacting us via email be careful not to include any names in your email address.
 This helps to protect your privacy by keeping you discreet.

 Use a VPN for Internet Connections: If you wish to prevent us from knowing your computer’s IP address, we recommend using a Virtual Private Network (VPN) when connecting to our services via the internet.
 A VPN adds an extra layer of security and anonymity, enhancing your overall privacy.